 - A diet high in protein (anaerobic bacteria feed on sugars and proteins)

-- An increase in the pH level existing in the mouth
+- An increase in the pH level in the mouth

 - More necrotic mouth cells than usual

-Another common explanation for bad breath in kids is the development of tonsil stones within the crevices of a child's tonsils.
-Tonsil stones are tiny, white specks of calcified oral debris that become embedded in tonsil crevices.
-Also called tonsilloliths, tonsil stones will produce a foul odor when accidentally chewed or dissolved during the natural disintegration process.
-Removal of tonsils stones is performed using a toothbrush or waterpik.
-Kids suffering from frequent bouts of tonsillitis will experience more tonsil stones than children whose tonsils remain unaffected by inflammation.
+Repeated bouts of tonsillitis accompanied by bad breath in toddlers or kids may indicate the presence of tonsil stones.
+Tonsil stones (tonsilloliths) are tiny, white specks of calcified oral debris that become embedded in tonsil crevices.
+Comprised of food particles, mucus, and billions of anaerobic bacteria-consuming proteins and excreting VSCs, tonsil stones produce exceptionally bad breath, especially if accidentally bitten and crushed open.
+Kids suffering from frequent bouts of tonsillitis experience more tonsil stones than children whose tonsils remain unaffected by inflammation.
 Removal of tonsils stones is performed using a toothbrush, cotton swab, or waterpik.

 Getting a Proper Diagnosis in Kids